akSkwYX/vankim.nvim/README.md

 - Field navigation:
   - `:AnkiJump next|precedent` — jump to the next / previous field value.
   - `:AnkiMoveField begining|ending` — move to the beginning / end of the current field's value.
+- Deck and Model selection:
+  - `:AnkiDeck` - open a picker to select the target deck for the current buffer.
+  - `:AnkiModel` - open a picker to select the note model for the current buffer.
 - Minimal, dependency-free requests (uses `curl` by default; optionally adaptable to job-based async calls).

 ## Prerequisites